You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 That doesn’t mean formal training isn’t important.
 I spent north of $25k on a lot of training both in the UK and the US.
 Training will build your confidence and (presuming it’s good training) ensure you’re a competent coach equipped to help your clients.”

-On the other hand, he also points out the difference between working in the corporate world versus other coaching specialties.
-Human resource departments that hire coaches do their due diligence, and those three letters on your resume can, at times, set you apart from other candidates.
+On the other hand, he also points out the difference between working in the corporate world and other coaching specialties.
+Human resource departments that hire coaches do their due diligence.

 As Tim explains: